 Linked issue: How to Fix Netflix HTTP Error 503, 502 and 403

-Audio and video sync issues, though very rare, can sometimes be related to network performance problems.
-Slow or unstable internet connections can disrupt the stream, leading to desynchronization.
-Additionally, the capabilities of your streaming device can also impact playback quality.
+Though it’s very rare, audio and video sync issues can sometimes be linked to network performance problems.
+Slow or unstable internet connections can mess up the stream, causing desynchronization.

 - Close other applications or devices using the network to free up bandwidth for Netflix.